 Do not admit fault to the other driver, police officers on the scene, or witnesses.
 Even a simple statement such as, “I’m so sorry, I didn’t see you,” could be used against you later when determining what percent of the crash was your fault.

 Insurance companies are not on your side.
-They will use any possible means to avoid having to pay your claim.
-Before you call or speak to any insurance agent—whether they represent you or the other driver—contact a San Antonio personal injury attorney.
+They will use any possible means to avoid having to pay your insurance claim.
+Before you call or speak to any insurance agent—whether they represent you or the other driver—contact a Texas personal injury attorney.

 A serious crash will bring your vacation plans to an abrupt stop.
 Although your trip to San Antonio may be ruined, speaking with a local personal injury attorney can help ensure the accident doesn’t ruin the rest of your life as well.